aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 ## Description:

-Note: You will need the policy store ID from Amazon Verified Permissions to successfully call the permissions function.
+[!IMPORTANT]
-Please follow the instructions on the blog before attempting to deploy this dashboard.
+> Deploying the Thermostat application in your AWS account will incur costs.
+When you are finished examining the example, follow the steps in the Clean Up section to delete the infrastructure and stop incurring charges.

 This is an AWS Amplify application that deploys a demo IoT device dashboard.
 The frontend for this application has been built using React JS and the backed is hosted on AWS using AWS Amplify.